TMU-CanSat/CanSat-2024-2025-Training-Tasks/Mechanical Training Task/Training Package/README.md

 - Assembly is **fully functional**.

 # PART 2: MODELLING
-Create a camera gimbal+mount for a drone and make an assembly using the provided parts and your own parts.
+Create a camera gimbal+mount and make an assembly using the provided parts and your own parts.
 Use the models for gear motor and camera in "Part 2: Modelling" to guide your creation!

 ![image](https://github.com/TMU-CanSat/CanSat-2024-2025-Training-Tasks/assets/174564842/4223cbd2-d155-4f5e-8399-5e84ee9511fa)